prantlf/tehanu/benchmarks/README.md

 * **Threads**: Can execute test suites concurrently using worker threads.
 Improves performance using multiple CPUs if multiple suites are used.
 * **Continue**: Can execute tests after some of them fail.
 Usual approach in CI/CD pipelines.
 * **Bail out**: Can abort the test execution after the first failure occurs.
 Usual approach in the development environment.
+* **Launcher**: Was the test run by a launcher script, or were they executed from within the test script?
+Using a launcher adds an overhead, but offers command-line parameters to control thetest run withtout modifying the test sources.